Competitive Team Building

 Staying Current

-⚠️ Avoid: Building around favorites without considering their competitive viability in the current meta.
+⚠️ Avoid: Building around favorites without checking whether they solve a real competitive problem.

-⚠️ Avoid: Creating teams with obvious weaknesses to common threats (like having no Steel-type vs. Fairy attacks).
+⚠️ Avoid: Stacking obvious shared weaknesses to common threats or typings.

-⚠️ Avoid: Over-preparing for specific threats while ignoring broader meta trends.
+⚠️ Avoid: Over-preparing for one matchup while ignoring the broader metagame.

-⚠️ Avoid: Using complex strategies you don't understand instead of mastering simpler, effective approaches.
+⚠️ Avoid: Piloting a complex strategy you do not fully understand instead of mastering a simpler, stronger shell.

 Next Steps